 How to Add Blueberries to Your Dog’s Diet

 When giving your dog blueberries, introduce them slowly and in small quantities since gorging on this tasty fruit can give your dog an upset stomach.
 To serve them to your pup, simply wash them and serve them whole or lightly mashed.
 You can add them as a topper to your dog’s kibble or use them as treats.
-You can even incorporate them into homemade treats like these delicious blueberry scones for your dog or try the recipe below.
+You can even incorporate them into homemade treats or try the recipe below.
 Another option: freeze-dried blueberries — many dogs enjoy their crunchy texture.

 From kale to quinoa, these nutrient-packed picks deserve a spot in your dog’s food bowl.

 From handmade stoneware to hand-blown glass to heavy-duty stainless steel, these are the best bowls for fine-dining dogs.

 Active yeast puts dogs at risk for obstruction and alcohol poisoning.